mstenta/syncr/README.md

 It will prompt you for all the necessary information, assemble the rsync call, and execute it.

 It also provides the ability to save the specified settings to a .syncr file in the source directory, allowing you to bypass all the questions next time.
+(At the moment this is limited to local source directories.
+Remote SSH directories are not yet supported.)

 Supported options: